Nap Training: The Dos and Don’ts of Cry It Out

 3. Important, allow yourself to cry if you need it.
 Listening to a baby cry for comfort can sometimes be heartbreaking and cause parents to fail.
 Stay the course and eventually you will have a happy baby that falls asleep on his own without your help.

-The Don’ts of Cry It Out for Naps
+The Don’ts of CIO Method for Naps

 1. When allowing your baby to cry it out, don’t pick them up out of bed, feed them or turn on the light.
 If you feel the need to reassure your baby you are near, you can softly speak to them from the doorway where they cannot see you.
 After comforting the baby with your voice, leave the room again and return to check on them 5-10 minutes later.